Tiny eval. Huge sandwich energy.

 Under development: this benchmark and its published results are provisional, not final.

-Tokens burned
+Tokens toasted

 Token volume consumed across the published benchmark run.